Dareck7/htb/smb.md

 An SMB-enabled storage on the network is called a share.

 Smbclient will attempt to connect to the remote host and check if there is any authentication required.
-If there is, it will ask you for a password for your local username.
-We should take note of this.
 If we do not specify a specific username to smbclient when attempting to connect to the remote host, it will just use your local machine's username.
 That is the one you are currently logged into your Virtual Machine with.
 This is because SMB authentication always requires a username, so by not giving it one explicitly to try to login with, it will just have to pass your current local username to avoid throwing an error with the protocol.

 Nevertheless, let us use our local username since we do not know about any remote usernames present on the target host that we could potentially log in with.
 Next up, after that, we will be prompted for a password.
 This password is related to the username you input before.
-Hypothetically, if we were a legitimate remote user trying to log in to their resource, we would know our username and password and log in normally to access our share.
 In this case, we do not have such credentials, so what We will be trying to perform is any of the following:

   - Guest authentication
   - Anonymous authentication